Syllabus

 Rules:

-• If you miss a Quiz, a HW or a WebWork deadline, then you miss it.
+- If you miss class or a Pre-class deadline, then you miss it.

 We’re not going to police any of this.
-You don’t need to let me know.
+You don’t need to let us know.

 Choose your own adventure.
 Note that the biggest barrier to doing well is skipping class, office hours, and not doing coursework conscientiously.